lincbrain/linc-docs/docs/engaging.md

 1. [Access installed software](https://engaging-web.mit.edu/eofe-wiki/software/load_modules/)

 Slurm is a common workload manager so you can also refer to the official [Slurm documentation](https://slurm.schedmd.com/overview.html).
+## Data storage

+Data can be stored under the following path: `/orcd/data/linc/`.
+We will be working to create an organization strategy for the LINC project data but for now please store your data under a subdirectory (e.g. `/orcd/data/linc/<username>` or `/orcd/data/linc/<projectname>`).
+There are additional locations to store your data including the use of scratch space which can be found under the [Storage](https://engaging-web.mit.edu/eofe-wiki/storage/) page.

 ## Best practices